Dominic Smith Player Props: Nationals vs. Cardinals

 Dominic Smith At The Plate

-- Smith is batting .265 with six doubles, a triple, two home runs and 24 walks.
+- Smith has six doubles, a triple, two home runs and 24 walks while batting .261.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.